Evidence-based curriculum for ages 2-8

 A U.S. map showing the best cities to be a kid based on different factors.

-To zoom in a little further into what makes a locale great for young people, we analyzed four major factors that contribute to creating kid-friendly environments.
-These include the percentage of the population aged 14 and younger, the availability of libraries and archives, toy stores, and candy stores per 100K kids.
-Let’s take a closer look at a few cities that are great for kids.
+To take a closer look at what makes a locale great for young people, the survey focused on four major factors that contribute to creating kid-friendly environments.
+These include the percentage of the population aged 14 and younger and the availability of libraries and archives, toy stores, and candy stores per 100K kids.
+Based on those factors, here are a few cities that are great for kids.

 Percent of Population Ages 14 and Under